-Nursery equipment will be delivered from the Warehouse directly to the Installer.
+Kidsafe will coordinate stock management directly with the installers.
 The Installer will take the items to the home for the installation appointment.
 No equipment will be delivered directly to the family.
 The Installer will ensure appropriate disposal of packaging at the end of the installation appointment.